-There are seven key factors that influence the amount of pain during a core needle biopsy when breast cancer is suspected.
+There are multiple key factors that influence the amount of pain during a core needle biopsy when breast cancer is suspected.

 The Key Variables Influencing Pain